I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/aux_klib/nf-aux-klib-auxklibquerymoduleinformation.md

 <p>Call <b>AuxKlibQueryModuleInformation</b> with a <b>NULL</b> <i>QueryInfo</i> pointer.
 After <b>AuxKlibQueryModuleInformation</b> returns, the location that the <i>BufferSize</i> parameter points to will contain the number of bytes that the driver will have to allocate for the array.</p>

-<p>Call a memory allocation routine, such as <a href="https://msdn.microsoft.com/library/windows/hardware/ff544520">ExAllocatePoolWithTag</a>, to allocate a buffer for the array. </p>
+<p>Call a memory allocation routine, such as <a href="..\wdm\nf-wdm-exallocatepoolwithtag.md">ExAllocatePoolWithTag</a>, to allocate a buffer for the array. </p>

 <p>Call <b>AuxKlibQueryModuleInformation</b> again.
 This time, the <i>QueryInfo</i> pointer must contain the address of the allocated buffer.
 After <b>AuxKlibQueryModuleInformation</b> returns, the buffer contains an array of module information. </p>

 <p>The number of loaded modules can change between the first and second calls to <b>AuxKlibQueryModuleInformation</b>.
 As a result, the second call to <b>AuxKlibQueryModuleInformation</b> might return STATUS_BUFFER_TOO_SMALL even if the driver allocates a buffer that is based on the size that was obtained from the first call.</p>

 <p>If a call to <b>AuxKlibQueryModuleInformation</b> succeeds, the routine writes an <b>ImageBase</b> value to each element in the <i>QueryInfo</i> array.
 Each <b>ImageBase</b> value is a pointer to the base of a loaded driver image.
 This pointer remains valid only while the driver remains loaded.
 The caller should assume that the driver can be unloaded at any time unless the caller can guarantee otherwise.
-For example, a driver might be unloaded between a call to <b>AuxKlibQueryModuleInformation</b> that obtains a pointer to the driver image and a call to <a href="https://msdn.microsoft.com/library/windows/hardware/ff540631">AuxKlibGetImageExportDirectory</a> that uses this pointer.</p>

-<p>Drivers must call <a href="https://msdn.microsoft.com/library/windows/hardware/ff540636">AuxKlibInitialize</a> before calling <b>AuxKlibQueryModuleInformation</b>.</p>

-<p>The following code example illustrates the steps that are listed in the preceding Remarks section.</p>

-<p>To obtain information about the operating system's loaded image modules, a driver must:</p>

-<p>Call <b>AuxKlibQueryModuleInformation</b> with a <b>NULL</b> <i>QueryInfo</i> pointer.
-After <b>AuxKlibQueryModuleInformation</b> returns, the location that the <i>BufferSize</i> parameter points to will contain the number of bytes that the driver will have to allocate for the array.</p>

-<p>Call a memory allocation routine, such as <a href="https://msdn.microsoft.com/library/windows/hardware/ff544520">ExAllocatePoolWithTag</a>, to allocate a buffer for the array. </p>

-<p>Call <b>AuxKlibQueryModuleInformation</b> again.
-This time, the <i>QueryInfo</i> pointer must contain the address of the allocated buffer.
-After <b>AuxKlibQueryModuleInformation</b> returns, the buffer contains an array of module information. </p>

-<p>The number of loaded modules can change between the first and second calls to <b>AuxKlibQueryModuleInformation</b>.
-As a result, the second call to <b>AuxKlibQueryModuleInformation</b> might return STATUS_BUFFER_TOO_SMALL even if the driver allocates a buffer that is based on the size that was obtained from the first call.</p>

-<p>If a call to <b>AuxKlibQueryModuleInformation</b> succeeds, the routine writes an <b>ImageBase</b> value to each element in the <i>QueryInfo</i> array.
-Each <b>ImageBase</b> value is a pointer to the base of a loaded driver image.
-This pointer remains valid only while the driver remains loaded.
-The caller should assume that the driver can be unloaded at any time unless the caller can guarantee otherwise.
-For example, a driver might be unloaded between a call to <b>AuxKlibQueryModuleInformation</b> that obtains a pointer to the driver image and a call to <a href="https://msdn.microsoft.com/library/windows/hardware/ff540631">AuxKlibGetImageExportDirectory</a> that uses this pointer.</p>
+For example, a driver might be unloaded between a call to <b>AuxKlibQueryModuleInformation</b> that obtains a pointer to the driver image and a call to <a href="..\aux_klib\nf-aux-klib-auxklibgetimageexportdirectory.md">AuxKlibGetImageExportDirectory</a> that uses this pointer.</p>

-<p>Drivers must call <a href="https://msdn.microsoft.com/library/windows/hardware/ff540636">AuxKlibInitialize</a> before calling <b>AuxKlibQueryModuleInformation</b>.</p>
+<p>Drivers must call <a href="..\aux_klib\nf-aux-klib-auxklibinitialize.md">AuxKlibInitialize</a> before calling <b>AuxKlibQueryModuleInformation</b>.</p>

 <p>The following code example illustrates the steps that are listed in the preceding Remarks section.</p>